 Delhi District Court: Gaussian Network Pvt.
 Ltd. Vs. Monica Lakhanpal

-The issue of Online Gaming/gambling was discussed in detailed in the above case when the issue was put up before the Court under Order 36 Rule(1) of CPC by the parties.
+The issue of Online Gaming/gambling laws in India was discussed in detailed in the above case when the issue was put up before the Court under Order 36 Rule(1) of CPC by the parties.
 The Court held the following:

 Having said that, the said ruling was rendered infructuous as during the final arguments in the Revision petition, parties sought to withdraw the petition.
 So the effect being there is no ruling which can be treated as a precedent as regards online gambling.